quistian/bamcli/README.md

 $ . .bamrc
 </code></pre>

-The BAM CLI interface will not work with out these SHELL variables being set
+The BAM CLI interface will not work with out these SHELL variables being set which serve as your credentials to the BAM.

 ## Description